projectcapsule/capsule/docs/operator/references.md

 Capsule assures that all _Pods_ resources created in the tenant can use only one of the allowed trusted registries.

-Allowed Registries are reported into namespaces as annotations, so the tenant owner can check them
+Allowed registries are reported into namespaces as annotations, so the tenant owner can check them

 ```yaml
 kind: Namespace